yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/ios.md

 YMConfig can be used to set the bot id and other bot related settings.
 It is recommended to set all appropriate config **before** starting the bot

 #### Initialize
 YMConfig requires botID to initialize.
-All other settings are optional and they can be changed after initialisation
+All other settings are optional and they can be changed after initialisation of YMConfig
 ```swift
 let config = YMConfig(botId: "x1234567890")
 ```